 Choose a Legal Structure

 However, you choose to run your carpet business, it must have a legal structure.
-These are broadly classified as the sole proprietorship, partnership, and the limited liability company.
+These are broadly classified as the sole proprietorship, partnership, and limited liability company.

 Under the sole proprietorship structure, there is no distinction whatsoever between personal assets and those belonging to the carpet cleaning business.